marcora/m8c-gamepi43/README.md

 Upon reboot, if everything was done correctly, the GamePi43 will auto-login, launch `m8c`, and connect the audio.

-In order to kill `m8c` and power off the device, press (X + B + DownArrow) and move the power switch to off.
+In order to kill `m8c` and power off the device, press (X + Y + DownArrow) and move the power switch to off.

 After all of this, I prefer to [disable the wifi](https://pimylifeup.com/raspberry-pi-disable-wifi/) to extend battery life and, when I need access to the Raspberry Pi OS on the GamePi43, ssh using direct connection via ethernet cable.